 Sec.
 5. (a) The commission shall approve the recovery of reasonable energy efficiency program costs and may approve the recovery of reasonable demand response program costs on a timely basis through a periodic rate adjustment mechanism.

-(b) The commission shall limit the periodic rate adjustment mechanism to the costs incurred in excess of costs that are included in the utility’s base rates, if applicable.
+(b) The commission shall limit the periodic rate adjustment mechanism to the incremental energy efficiency program costs or demand response program costs, or both, not already included in the utility’s base rates, if applicable.

 (c) Nothing in this rule precludes a utility from requesting or the commission from approving in a rate case the following:

-(1) The inclusion of the program costs in the utility’s base rates using a balancing account, where appropriate, to reconcile the utility’s recovered expenditures.
-If approved, the commission may limit cost recovery to the utility’s actual incurred expenses if the utility is spending less than the costs authorized by the commission for inclusion in the utility’s base rates.
+(1) The inclusion of the energy efficiency program costs or demand response program costs, or both, in the utility’s base rates using a balancing account, where appropriate, to reconcile the utility’s recovered expenditures.

 (2) The inclusion of the capital cost, with accumulated AFUDC, in the utility’s rate base, amortized over a period set by the commission.